dhuebner/dhuebner/netmon/README.md

 ## File Structure

-The script creates temporary files in `/tmp/` during operation:
+The script creates a temporary directory in `/tmp/netmon.XXXXXX/` during operation containing:

-- `nettop_prev_*` - Previous readings for rate calculation
+- `prev` - Previous readings for rate calculation
-- `nettop_history_*` - Process history and cumulative statistics
+- `history` - Process history and cumulative statistics
-- `nettop_curr_*` - Current nettop output processing
+- `curr` - Current nettop output processing

-All temporary files are automatically cleaned up when the script exits.
+All temporary files and the directory are automatically cleaned up when the script exits.

 ## Author